Sometimes you just need to get high.

 A good book can give you insights that you might not encounter elsewhere.
 I look for books that can help me figure out life’s mysteries or help me devise new workout routines.
 But the possibilities are as endless as your passions.

-Making a habit – or a system, so to speak – of reading before bed is one of the best decisions I’ve ever made.
+Making a habit of reading before bed is one of the best decisions I’ve ever made.
 Just as I look forward to my coffee in the morning, I look forward to reading a book before bed.
 It’s more entertaining than a night cap and even if I stay up reading it, I won’t feel like a sack of dog doo in the morning.

 Most importantly, turn off the boob tube and stop browsing around on social media.
 How many happy people do you know who are obsessed with what random losers in the world or on Facebook are doing?